Translating HL7v2 to FHIR

 HCO

-Who needs to translate HL7v2 to FHIR®
+Who needs to translate from HL7v2 to FHIR®

-• providers establishing a new patient's history;
+• Providers establishing a new patient’s history.

-• vendors consuming patient data for service within their app.
+• Vendors consuming patient data for service within their app.

-How it works
+How HL7v2 translation works

 For vendors: You establish what kind of patient, order, or scheduling data you want to receive from your connection.
 They set up HL7v2 feeds with Redox.
 We translate the data into a FHIR® notification, which we push to your system.